What does the GoAkamai Site have to offer?

 What are the various features of the drop-down menus; and how do they work?

-- The “Driving Times” option displays popular travel route times determined by the selected Freeway Trips in the drop-down menu.
+The Drive Times menu option displays popular travel route times determined by the selected Freeway Trips in the drop-down menu.

 The Transit drop-down menu links you to websites for the Oahu, Maui, Kauai and Hawai`i public bus systems.
 Bus Tools, Routes & Timetables, and Service Disruption Information are available for TheBus system on Oahu.
 It also provides a link to TheBus Transit Planner for Oahu and TheBusHEA.